• Skip to primary navigation

 Instructions

-• Whisk the gluten free flour, sugar, cocoa powders, baking powder, baking soda and salt in a large bowl until combined and lump free.
+• Whisk the 1.5 cups of gluten free flour, the 1.5 cups granulated sugar, ¾ cup cocoa powders, 1.5 baking soda, ¾ teaspoon baking powder and ¾ teaspoon salt in a large bowl until combined and lump free.

-• Measure out one cup of milk of choice into a measuring cup.
-Add one tablespoon of white vinegar into the mix and stir with a spoon.
+• Measure out 1 cup of milk of choice into a measuring cup.
+Add 1 tablespoon of white vinegar into the mix and stir with a spoon.
 Let it sit for 5-10 min and stir again.
 It should look slightly chunky.
 That’s normal.

-• In a separate small bowl, combine the cornstarch and 6 tablespoons of water and mix together with a spoon until thin and watery.
+• In a separate small bowl, combine the 4 heaping tablespoons of cornstarch and 6 tablespoons of water and mix together with a spoon until thin and watery.
 It will be thick and tacky at first.
 Set aside.

 • Make a well in the center of the dry ingredients.
-Add the cornstarch water mixture, milk and vinegar mixture, warm water, oil and vanilla.
+Add the cornstarch water mixture, milk and vinegar mixture, 1 cup warm water, 4 tablespoons vegetable oil and 1 teaspoon pure vanilla extract.
 Whisk until smooth.
 If it starts to get too thick, use a spatula to mix the rest.

 • Add in 1.5 cups of chocolate chips using a spatula to combine.

-• Divide the batter evenly between the two greased cake pans.
+• Divide the batter evenly between the two greased cake pans and smooth the tops with a butter knife.

-• Bake the cakes for about 47-50 min in the center rack of the oven or until the cakes spring back at you when carefully touched.
+• Bake the cakes for about 47-50 min in the center rack of the 350 degree oven or until the cakes spring back at you when carefully touched.

 • Then, slice both cakes in half horizontally.
 Now you have 4 thin layers of cake.